 to the pop-art cartoon crucified skeleton examining his insides and asking “is this all that I am?”

-to my most recent realist painting of myself and family standing in a field gazing up at a sky full of falling orbs of light around us -
+to a recent realist painting of myself and family standing in a field gazing up at a sky full of falling orbs of light around us -

 where we seem to ask – “who are we, why are we here?”